Contact Burnham Law today!

 Your initial consultation is FREE and CONFIDENTIAL

-At The Burnham Law Firm, we have worked on many divorce cases where domestic violence has occurred and the perpetrator has been charged.
-We have represented victims in the criminal proceedings so they understand what is happening and have someone to advocate for them.
+At Burnham Law, we have worked on many divorce cases where domestic violence has occurred, and the perpetrator has been charged.
+We have represented victims in the criminal proceedings, so they understand what is happening and have someone to advocate for them.
 This experience also makes us uniquely positioned to make sure the serious issue of domestic violence is reflected in the divorce proceedings, where it is also relevant.

 Domestic violence can occur in a manner other than in the form of physical violence.
 Emotional abuse and manipulative actions have similar if not the same impact on you and your children.
 Domestic violenceis a complex and emotional reality that many live.The cyclical nature of domestic violence involves ongoing control using emotional, physical and other forms of domestic violence.
 The cycle of domestic violence is difficult to escape, but your attorneys at Burnham Law are here to help you navigate the legal process in order to help rebuild and regain.

 In matters involving children, Colorado law focuses on the best interests of the child.
 C.R.S. § 14-10-124.
 The court will consider a multitude of factors including but not limited to the presence or history of domestic violence committed by a party.
 Domestic violence is defined by Colorado law as an act of violence or a threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship, and may include any act or threatened act against a person or against property, including an animal, when used as a method of coercion, control, punishment, intimidation, or revenge directed against a person with whom the actor is or has been involved in an intimate relationship.